Hot, dry weather to continue in J&K during next 24 hours | www.lokmattimes.com

 Hot, dry weather to continue in J&K during next 24 hours

-Srinagar, May 2 Hot and dry weather which persisted in J&K and Ladakh on Sunday, is likely to ...
+Srinagar, May 9 Weather remained hot and dry in J&K during the last 24 hours as the Meteorological ...

-Srinagar, May 2 Hot and dry weather which persisted in J&K and Ladakh on Sunday, is likely to continue during the next 24 hours, as per the MeT department.
+Srinagar, May 9 Weather remained hot and dry in J&K during the last 24 hours as the Meteorological (MeT) department said on Monday that same weather conditions are likely to continue during the next 24 hours.

-"Weather is likely to remain hot and dry during the next 24 hours in J&K", an official of the MeT department said.

-Srinagar registered 14 degrees Celsius, Pahalgam 6.7 and Gulmarg 9 degrees as the minimum temperature.
+Srinagar had 13.7, Pahalgam 5.7 and Gulmarg 9 degrees Celsius as the minimum temperature.

-Drass in Ladakh region recorded 2.6 degrees, Leh 8 and Kargil 6.4 as the minimum temperature.
+Drass town in Ladakh region had 1.7, Leh 6.2 and Kargil 5.8 as the night's lowest temperature.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app